 Students have the opportunity to practise their language skills in the College’s well-resourced classrooms, enjoying access to the latest multimedia technology.

-In addition, language students have timetabled lessons with a Foreign Language Assistant to help them become more competent and confident speakers.
+In addition, language students have timetabled lessons with a Foreign Language Assistant to help them become more fluent and confident in speaking the language.

 All French students have the opportunity to take part in a study trip to France, where they will further improve their speaking skills and understanding of French culture.